caryoscelus/ld29/README.md

 ====

 My LD29 (http://www.ludumdare.com/compo/) entry in development.
-It's Ren'Py visual novel, so see http://www.renpy.org/ for launching instructions or wait for ready builds.
+It's Ren'Py visual novel, so see http://www.renpy.org/ for launching instructions or get ready builds on release page.

 More info to be added..

+Please note that this repository will be updating after LD finishes..
+So for ld version, check our release page.

 license
 -------